Kimsec/FRS/README.md

 # FRS
-tested and working on Raspberry Pie with python 3.7
+tested and working on Raspberry Pi 4b 8GB with python 3.7

 Required plugins: